sharpness-se/signup6/doc/heroku-instructions.md

 ## Create the Heroku app/instance
 This only has to be done _once_ for all team members.
 You should probably skip this step if someone else already has done this ini your team.

-The app is created in the Heorku cloud with three addons (PostgreSQL database, a log viewer app and a scheduler to run commands att different times):
+The app is created in the Heorku cloud in EU with the timezone for Stockholm and with three addons (PostgreSQL database, a log viewer app and a scheduler to run commands att different times):
 ```
 heroku apps:create --region eu signup6
+heroku config:add TZ="Europe/Stockholm"
 heroku addons:create heroku-postgresql:mini
 heroku addons:create papertrail:choklad
 heroku addons:create scheduler:standard